jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 ---
-sidebar_label: "How it works"
+sidebar_label: "How It Works"
-description: Key concepts of perpetuals.
+description: Key Concepts of Perpetual Exchange
 ---

 # How it works